KULeuven-COSIC/fpt-demo/demos/aws_f1_setup.md

 source "$HOME/.cargo/env"
 ```

-The demo uses `nightly` version of Rust, hence switch to that version:
+The demo uses the `nightly` version of Rust, hence switch to that version:
 ```
 rustup toolchain install nightly rustup default nightly